camthecoder2020/camthecoder2020.github.io/index.md

-title: Welcome to Cam the Coder's Homepage
+## Welcome to Cam the Coder's Homepage
-description: A place for keeping track of my progress as a burgeoning fullstack web developer
+**A place for keeping track of my progress as a burgeoning fullstack web developer**

 You can use the [editor on GitHub](https://github.com/camthecoder2020/camthecoder2020.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.